mugendi/poetry-project-scaffold/docs/bash-functions.md

 -->

-# Fetching a file && Replacing all contents
+# Fetching a file and Replacing all contents

 ```bash